Staff of the Ionios School IB Diploma Programme

 For further information visit: www.yannismygdanis.com

 Dr. Nickolas Siscoglou has completed his academic studies in the USA attending City College of NY, Embry-Riddle Aero University, NJIT and Walden University.
 He has been awarded a BS in Aerospace Engineering, MS in Industrial Engineering, MBA and PhD in Management.
 He has worked in the states for many years in the Pharmaceutical industry, namely with Bristol Myers-Squibb and Roche and later on upon his return to Greece in GAP Pharmaceuticals.
 He has also served as a freelance corporate trainer.
 His teaching experience spans 20 years, having taught business courses in the undergraduate and graduate level.
 Currently, in addition to Ionios School he is also a professor of Business at Deree College.

-Nicholas Steven Stathakis, IB Mathematics HL, Further Mathematics HL
+Dr. Nicholas Steven Stathakis, IB Mathematics: analysis and approaches HL, SL

 Nicholas received his B.A. in Physics from Harvard University in 1984.
 After a year-long scholarship at the University of Munich, he pursued further studies at Columbia University.
 There he received his M.A.
 (1987), M.Phil.
 (1988) and Ph.D.
 (1990), all in theoretical physics.
 He continued with research work there, SLAC, NASA and other research institutions.